-You can use the troubleshooting tool to troubleshoot message push exceptions such as message delivery or push failures and query device details (including the associated accounts and tags) via an account or token.
+TPNS provides you with a troubleshooting tool for message push exceptions such as message delivery or push failures.
+You can use this tool to troubleshoot issues on your own or query device details (including the bound accounts and tags) via an account or token.

-- An operator fails to push a message to a specified account.
+An operator fails to push a message to a specified account.
 Using the account to query the token in the troubleshooting tool detects that the account hasn’t been associated with a token yet.
-Please submit a ticket to check whether the API for Android or iOS was called to bind an account.
+Please submit a ticket to check whether the account binding API for Android or iOS was called.

 pushID of the user in the troubleshooting tool detects that the token is not in the push list.

 - Account: refers to the unique ID of the user bound to the token, including OpenID and UID.

 - Token list: displays tokens in reverse chronological order by binding time.
 A maximum of 10 tokens are listed in a page.
 If the account is bound to multiple devices, the message will be pushed to the last device bound to this account.
 To push the message to all devices bound to this account, please change the push settings via the console or the API.

 Click Push Query on the Troubleshooting Tools page.

 pushid (required) and the device token to be queried (required), and click Query to view the troubleshooting results.

 - Select Push Management -> Task List on the left sidebar to obtain the